 The better the quality of the ingredients, the tastier the garam masala and the resulting dish in which it is used.

 Most Indians still prefer to prepare their own garam masala just prior to cooking.
-Making your own can seem intimidating if you’re just starting out with Indian cooking, but this recipe and a good coffee grinder is all it takes to make your own curry powder.
+Making your own can seem intimidating if you’re just starting out with Indian cooking, but this recipe and a good coffee grinder are all it takes to make your own curry powder.

 The blend of spices typically incorporates coriander, cumin, turmeric, chili peppers, and fenugreek.
-Other spices that can be incorporated into a curry powder include everything from ginger, cinnamon, garlic, and clove to mustard seed, black pepper and fennel seed.
+Other spices that can be incorporated into a curry powder include everything from ginger, cinnamon, garlic, and clove to mustard seed, black pepper, and fennel seed.
 There’s nothing to beat the flavor of freshly made curry powder or garam masala.
 Try to make your own varieties of curry powder blends.

 There are plenty of combinations that can make a great curry powder and, therefore, a great curry, too!
 If you are just starting out experimenting with Indian cooking, try making a basic curry, and then modifying it by adding or taking away spices in the next batch.
 The tastes can completely vary depending on adding or taking away certain spices, giving you a wide range of tastes to enjoy.